jhuckaby/pixl-cli/README.md

 cli.setLogFile( "/var/log/myscript.log" );
 ```

 Note that once the log file is set, everything printed is logged, even if quiet mode is enabled.
+Additionally, all calls to `cli.verbose()` are also logged, even if `--verbose` mode is not enabled.

 The log file format is simply a date/time surrounded by square brackets, followed by a single space, followed by the raw text printed.
 All color is automatically stripped.
 Example log snippet: